JMuscatello/generate-noisy-video/README.md

 # generate-noisy-video

-Python script to creates videos from a base image and a number of audio (.wav) files by adding Gaussian noise.
-The amount of noise is dependent on the total power of the spectrum of the audio file for a window with spacing corresponding to the frame rate of the video.
+Python script to create videos from a base image and a number of audio (.wav) files by adding Gaussian noise.
+The amount of noise in any given frame is dependent on the total power of the spectrum of the audio in a window with spacing in time corresponding to the frame rate of the video.
+Requires FFmpeg.

 ## Install requirements